 Provasculon was founded by pre-eminent leaders in cardiovascular regenerative medicine from Harvard University.
 The company has assembled an experienced team of successful scientists and entrepreneurs to develop regenerative protein therapeutics through proof of principal Phase 2 clinical studies, and is supported by a syndicate of well-respected venture capital firms

-Provasculon has been acquired by Mesoblast, an Australian based company developing allogeneic or ‘off-the-shelf’ regenerative medicine products focus on repair of damaged tissues and modulation of inflammatory responses in conditions with significant unmet medical needs.
+Provasculon has been acquired by Mesoblast, an Australian based company developing allogeneic or ‘off-the-shelf’ regenerative medicine products focus on repair of damaged tissues and modulation of inflammatory responses in conditions with significant unmet medical needs, in 2013.

 Pulmokine is a biopharmaceutical company developing a novel class of kinase inhibitors for pulmonary related diseases.
 Its first program, currently in clinical development, is an inhaled small molecule inhibitor of PDGFR for the treatment of pulmonary arterial hypertension (PAH).